parkerdavis1/portfolio-eleventy/projects/portfolio-sites.md

 <hr style="visibility: hidden">

-<h2 id="parker">Parker Davis Portfolio</h2>
+<h2 id="parker">Personal Portfolio</h2>
 <a href="https://parkerdavis.dev">
 {% image "assets/images/parkerdavisscreen.png", "Screenshot of Parker Davis portfolio site" %}
 </a>

-Believe it or not, I also made this site.
+Believe it or not, I also made the site you are currently viewing.

 <a href="https://parkerdavis.dev"><button>View Home Page</button></a>

 </div>